JVNpixels/HWindow/README.md

-# HWindow
+# HWindow:
-A cool HaxeLib for controlling your game window!
+A cool HaxeLib that can be used for controlling your game window!
 Dependent on Lime, OpenFL, and Flixel.